Industrial hog farms are breeding the next pandemic

 The shift turned the industry upside down.
 According to US Census of Agriculture figures, in 1982, 330,000 farms raised 55.4 million hogs.
 By 2017, just 66,000 farms were churning out more than 72 million pigs.
 In other words, 80 percent of US hog farms exited the business over that period even as total output jumped 21 percent—and so the average number of hogs per farm spiked from 168 to 2,000, a 12-fold increase.
 And that figure understates the scale of modern hog production.
 The 2017 Ag Census show that three-quarters of US hogs are raised on the 3,600 largest operations, each averaging more than 14,000 animals.

 Today, an industrial-scale hog “barn” is an enclosed facility holding as many as 4,440 pigs.
-A typical operation consists of several of these buildings clumped together, each with ventilation systems that has the potential to suck up airborne flu pathogens from each barn and pass them to the barn next door.
+A typical operation consists of several of these buildings clumped together, each with ventilation systems that have the potential to suck up airborne flu pathogens from each barn and pass them to the barn next door.

 China’s pork sector, the globe’s largest, is rapidly mimicking the US model, though it’s at an earlier stage of the trajectory.
 Between 1975 and 2013, growth in China’s pork consumption rose by a factor of eight.
 (Though this growth has flattened in recent years.)
 Giant factory facilities took the place of the micro-scale operations that had sustained the region for centuries.
 In 2000, 74 percent of Chinese pork production came from backyard farms.
 By 2015, household sources were providing just 27 percent of the nation’s domestic pork.
 The contribution from commercial farms with at least 1,000 hogs, meanwhile, tripled over that decade.